CopernicaMarketingSoftware/Documentation/Publisher/en/rest-delete-database-field.md

-# REST API: deleting a field from a database
+# REST API: DELETE database field

 When you send an HTTP DELETE request to the following URL, you’ll delete a field from a database: